-Located just off Bali’s exotic southeastern coast, Nusa Lembongan, Nusa Penida and Nusa Ceningan are home to some of Indonesia’s most adventurous scuba diving experiences.
+Located just off Bali’s southeastern coast, Nusa Lembongan, Nusa Penida and Nusa Ceningan are home to some of Indonesia’s most adventurous scuba diving experiences.
+In fact, a few of the dive sites around these islands have gained legendary status within the diving community.Â

 Why are the Nusa Islands so popular for diving

 The Nusa Islands are found right at the edge of Indonesia’s Lombok Strait, a narrow passageway connecting the Java Sea to the Indian Ocean.
 Each day, massive amounts of seawater are forced through this narrow passageway – an event known as the Indonesian Throughflow.
-This incredible tidal shift ensures a steady stream of nutrient-rich water, fuelling the region’s impressive coral growth and providing sustenance for an impressive array of wildlife.
+This incredible tidal shift ensures a steady stream of nutrient-rich water, fueling the region’s impressive coral growth and providing sustenance for an array of wildlife.
 The islands also fall within the Coral Triangle, one of the planet’s most biodiverse marine environments, home to thousands of fish and coral species.
-Combined, this unique set of conditions allows for exceptional scuba diving amid species not seen elsewhere.
+Combined, this unique set of conditions makes for some truly exceptional scuba diving.Â

 Above water, the islands are equally dramatic, with stunning wind-swept cliffs, beautiful religious sites, and dramatic beaches.
-Not to mention a wide variety of accommodation ranging from rustic beach resorts to secluded eco-lodges and humble homestays – and some legendary surf breaks.
+Not to mention a wide variety of accommodation ranging from rustic beach resorts to secluded eco-lodges and humble homestays – and some sought-after surf breaks.
 Plus, the islands are also home to an impressive number of dive centres offering courses for all skill levels, making this a fantastic place to begin or continue your underwater education.

 The best diving in Nusa Lembongan

-Mola mola might be the seasonal stars of the show around Nusa Lembongan, Penida and Ceningan, but they’re not the only attraction.
+Mola mola might be the stars of the show around Nusa Lembongan, Penida and Ceningan, but they’re not the only attraction.
 High-speed currents, sloping reefs swarmed by colourful fish, and surprise encounters with marine life including reef sharks and massive marble rays keep the action going all year round.
-And, despite its reputation for outstanding drift diving, there are a handful of sites here that are sheltered from the islands’ famously strong currents.
+And, despite its reputation for outstanding drift diving, there are a handful of sites here that are sheltered from the islands’ famously strong currents.Â

 Lembongan Bay

 This calm, shallow site is one of the region’s only diving areas that is truly fit for beginners.
 But that doesn’t mean there isn’t plenty to see here!
 Set up your camera and hit the sandy bottom in search of fascinating bottom dwellers like fire and shrimp gobies, frogfish, pipefish, seahorses, and cuttlefish and octopus of all kinds.
 This site’s massive bommies are also hotspots for marine wildlife, housing kaleidoscopic nudibranchs, leaf fish, moray eels, and schools of silversides.
-Lembongan Bay is also a great place to spot local reef fish like anthias, Moorish idols, and unicornfish.
+Lembongan Bay is also a great place to spot local reef fish like anthias, Moorish idols, and unicornfish.Â

 Blue Corner